 We All Start Near the Bottom

 Magic: The Gathering is a difficult game to digest, and even harder to master.
 I still learn tips and tricks from other players each month.
 Many players play casually online or at their local hobby store.
 Other players enjoy the opportunity to improve their skills through practice and competition.
 Becoming a skilled player in Magic takes time like any other competitive sport.
 When I was a teenager, I played at the local hobby store a few times a month.
 I rarely did well, but there were a few times I earned a prize payout larger than the entry fee.
-My first large tournament (and success) was in 2001 at a Junior Super Series Challenge held in Charlottesville, VA.
+My first success at a large tournament was in 2001.
+I participated in a Junior Super Series Challenge in Charlottesville, VA.
 This was a regional tournament for players under 16 years of age.
 The winner of the tournament received a $1,000 scholarship for college.
 I played my first competitive deck that contained a tribe of creatures called rebels.
-The focal card of the deck was Lin Sivvi, Defiant Hero (shown above).
+The focal card of the deck was Lin Sivvi, Defiant Hero.
 I was able to do well enough out of 24 players to make the top 8 playoff.
 Ultimately, I lost in the semi-finals against a strong opponent.
-While I did not win the scholarship, I did walk away with $48 in prize packs and a foil Crusade (shown above).
-Whenever I hold the Crusade in my hands, it reminds me of that tournament from many years ago.
+While I did not win the scholarship, I did walk away with $48 in Invasion prize packs.
+Whenever I hold Lin Sivvi in my hands, it reminds me of that tournament from many years ago.

 Current Competitive Scene